BillyNgo/cat-breed-service/README.md

 Check if .NET 6.0 and Azure Cosmos Db Emulator is installed on your machine.
 Next configure the database connection string in `appsettings.Development.json` file before creating a needed database for project.

-To seed data for database, select `CatBreedService.Api` in Visual Studio:
+To seed data for database:
-- `Uncomment line number 73 in Startup.cs in CatBreedService.Api project`
+- `Uncomment line number 73 in Startup.cs under **CatBreedService.Api** project`